mrthlinh/Spotify-Playlist-Recommender/README.md

   - [x] Complete Section 16: __Data Science at Scale__, focus on __Spark and PySpark__
 - Week 2 (8/21):
   - [x] Parse JSON to Dataframe and save to disk for later usage.
-  - [ ] Take a small subset of data and do the same.
-Start with Memory-based model (Item-item, and user-item)
+  - [x] Take a small subset of data and do the same.
+Start with Memory-based model (Item-item, and user-item) -> Not enough Memory even for small data
-  - [ ] Implement function to compute the metrics
   - [x] Apply what you've learned to do some basic EDA of data.
   - [x] Setup Spark to local Machine / server.
   - [x] Read solutions of RecSys of winners.   https://github.com/VasiliyRubtsov/recsys2018/blob/master/json_to_dataframe.ipynb
-  - [ ] Get used to fast.ai which could be a framework you use.
-If not, stick with Keras, TensorFlow or PyTorch

 - Week 3 (8/28):
+  - [ ] Build a test set
   - [ ] Implement memory-based with PySpark
   - [ ] Implement model-based with Deep Learning
   - [ ] Compare model with various Metrics
+  - [ ] Implement function to compute the metrics
+  - [ ] Get used to fast.ai which could be a framework you use.
+If not, stick with Keras, TensorFlow or PyTorch

 - Week 4:
   - [ ] Tune model and finalize the results.
   - [ ] Finish the report.